-Shingles, or herpes zoster, is a common viral infection of the nerves, which results in a painful rash or small blisters on an area of skin.
+Shingles, or herpes zoster, is a common infection of the nerves.
+It is caused by a virus.
+Shingles triggers a painful rash or small blisters on an area of skin.
 It can appear anywhere on the body, but it typically appears on only one side of the face or body.
 Burning or shooting pain and tingling or itching are early signs of the infection.
 Even after the rash is gone, the pain can continue for months, even years.

-The following are the most common symptoms of shingles.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

-Rash, which appears after one to five days and initially looks like small, red spots that turn into blisters
+- Rash, which typically appears after 1 to 5 days once symptoms begin and initially looks like small, red spots that turn into blisters

-Blisters typically scab over in seven to ten days and clear up within two to four weeks
+- Blisters typically scab over in 7 to 10 days and clear up within 2 to 4 weeks

 Other early symptoms of shingles may include: